 |Updates on hepatorenal syndrome and strategies bridging to liver transplantation|

 |Immunotherapy for hepatocellular carcinoma: the force awakens in HCC?|

-In order to provide authors with a better submission experience and make publishing more efficient, HR has effectively rectified many issues in 2017.
-The overall average manuscript processing speed in 2017 has been greatly improved compared to 2016.
-The publishing turnaround time has been shortened by more than two months.
+In order to provide authors with a better submission experience and make publishing more efficient, HR effectively rectified many issues in 2017.
+The overall average manuscript processing speed in 2017 got greatly improved compared to 2016.
+The publishing turnaround time was shortened by more than two months.
 In August, the website underwent a periodical optimization; in September, the world’s most widely used Editorial Manager® system for manuscript processing was adopted; in December, reforms such as the optimization typographic layout of the article were carried out, etc.

-As a Chinese saying goes: "A nine story terrace starts with a basket of earth", being a responsible partner for the authors, readers, HR is committed the progress of liver cancer research and development.
+As a Chinese saying goes: "A nine-story terrace starts with a basket of earth", being a responsible partner for the authors, and readers, HR is committed to the progress of liver cancer research and development.
 We are very grateful to all the editors, readers and authors who have greatly supported the development of the journal in the past year.
-In 2018, HR will make still further and greater progress on publishing high-quality manuscripts, expanding the scope of promotion, and improving manuscript processing speed.
+In 2018, HR will make still further and greater progress on publishing high-quality manuscripts, expanding the scope of promotion, and improving the manuscript processing speed.